 There have been questions about how to register a iOS mobile app with a Hong Kong company.
-I went through this process for my startup Social Agent over a year ago and it was a very painful process with limited information online, so let me take the time to share the process here to save the headache.
+I went through this process for my startup Social Agent Limited back in 2013 and it was a very painful process with limited information online, so let me take the time to share the process here to save the headache.

 Focus Today on iOS Developer Account